July 2026 • Online

 Tracks

-For the first edition, we welcome submissions across fundamental science domains including Physics, Chemistry, Biology, Mathematics, Computer Science, AI, Data Science, and Machine Learning.
+For the first edition, we welcome submissions across natural sciences (Physics, Chemistry, Biology), formal sciences (Mathematics, Computer Science), social sciences (Economics, Psychology), as well as AI, Data Science, and Machine Learning.

 Verifiable Problems